truenas/documentation/content/TruenasApps/_index.md

 It changes to **Running** when the application is ready to use.

 To modify installed application settings, click on the app row on the **Applications** table on the **Installed** screen, then click **Edit** on the **Application Info** widget.
-Make sure you have the right app row selected or you end up accessing the first app listed in the table of deployed apps.
+Ensure you have the right app row selected or you end up accessing the first app listed in the table of deployed apps.

 Refer to individual tutorials in the [Stable]({{< relref "/content/TruenasApps/StableApps/_index.md" >}}), [Community]({{< relref "/content/TruenasApps/CommunityApps/_index.md" >}}), or [Enterprise]({{< relref "/content/TruenasApps/EnterpriseApps/_index.md" >}}) sections of the Documentation Hub for more details on configuring application settings.

 #### Allocating GPU
 Users with compatible hardware can allocate one or more GPU devices to an application for use in hardware acceleration.
-This is an advanced process that could require significant troubleshooting depending on installed GPU device(s) and application-specific criteria.
+Allocating GPUs is an advanced process that could require significant troubleshooting depending on installed GPU device(s) and application-specific criteria.

 GPU devices can be available for the host operating system (OS) and applications or can be [isolated for use in a Virtual Machine (VM)]({{< relref "managegpuscale.md" >}}).
 A single GPU cannot be shared between the OS/applications and a VM.